Daybreak:Volume 1 Chapter 9

 Marina's hands rushed to wave it off.

 Marina's shoulders stiffened as her smile froze.
-She looked almost paralyzed for seconds, then:
+She looked almost paralyzed for several seconds, then:

 Is it usual for a maid to know even that much?
 Kaede wondered.
-But then, they would be wary of working under watchful eyes; it only took one incident to leave a lasting lesson among the service staff.
+I guess they would be wary of working under watchful eyes.
+It only takes one incident to leave a lasting lesson among the servants.

-The wide hallway behind the kitchen connected directly to the outside.
+The wide hallway behind the kitchen connected directly to outside.
 On one wall were doors leading down to storage cellars, some of which Marina introduced as magical 'purification' rooms housing foodstuffs.
-The other side held two gateways that linked to the servants' quarters, segregated by gender.
-These proved no different from old boarding schools' dormitories, with each room furnished in a utilitarian manner: two to four bunk beds lay against exposed stone walls, and a writing desk or two stayed close to the glass windows.
+The other side held two doorways that linked to the servants' quarters, segregated by gender.
+These proved no different from old boarding schools' dormitories, with each room furnished in a utilitarian manner: two to four bunk beds lay against exposed stone walls, plus a desk or two close to the glass windows.